AlanChen4/beatcode/README.txt

 Alan Chen: Worked on the Leetcode scraper with Sean; implemented authentication and basic routing for the app; created fixtures file

-Lulu Tang: Worked on the TODO list feature to allow users to add problems and added a new tab to the homepage
+Lulu Tang: Worked on feature to allow users to see info on problems and add problems to todolist; added a new tab to the homepage; added beet icon

 [Github Repo](https://github.com/AlanChen4/beatcode)